Kethku/UntitledVRGame/README.md

 the player to one of the positions defined nodes in the `SpawnPoints` group, and spawns remote player puppets for the other connected peers.

+## `main.tscn`

+The main scene contains `R3DRigidBody` nodes for the floor, and stack of boxes, environment information to facilitate rendering, and a series of `Node3D` spawn point nodes to define where players should spawn.

+The `R3DRigidBody` nodes automatically get added to the `World` autoload when they are added to the tree (in this case on startup).
+There are `R3DCuboidColliders` and `MeshInstance3D` nodes as children for each of the boxes which also get automatically registered to their parent in the physics system.
+No code is necessary to network these objects beyond their base types.

+## `Player.gd`

+The majority of the actual logic in the current setup is defined in `Player.gd` which is responsible for updating the player hand and head mesh positions, and processing local input to spawn balls and update their positions while grabbed by the player.

+Since the spawned ball objects are `R3DRigidBody` nodes, we can use the functions on them like `add_force`, `apply_impulse` etc to move them around.